Criminal Record

 What is a Criminal Record?

-If you have ever been arrested, charged with a crime, or convicted of a crime, there is likely a “criminal record” on file with the California Department of Justice.
+If law enforcement arrested you, charged you with a crime, or convicted you of a crime, there is likely a “criminal record” on file with the California Department of Justice.

 A criminal conviction can prevent you from obtaining employment, a professional license, or from holding public office.